MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ---
-title: Assess deployment readiness by using Environment Checker
+title: Use Azure Stack HCI Environment Checker to assess deployment readiness (preview)
 description: How to use the Environment Checker to assess if your environment is ready for deploying Azure Stack HCI.
 author: ManikaDhiman
 ms.author: v-mandhiman